Classic candied sweet potatoes recipe! This simple recipe bakes right in the oven – no need to boil the sweet potatoes.

 There is minimal prep with this recipe.
 The oven does almost all the work, and there’s no pre-boiling necessary.

 The sweet potatoes bake up nice and tender, and the sweet, buttery glaze is delicious!
-While this dish is a traditional Thanksgiving side dish, it goes well with ham and works well for Christmas or Easter dinner, too.
+While this dish is a traditional Thanksgiving side dish for turkey, it goes well with ham and works well for Christmas or Easter dinner, too.

 - Butter: I use salted butter.
 If using unsalted butter, increase the salt to 1/2 teaspoon.

-- Pumpkin pie spice: You can make your own pumpkin pie spice blend with this recipe.
+- Pumpkin pie spice: You can make your own pumpkin pie spice blend with this pumpkin pie spice blend recipe.

 How to make candied sweet potatoes

-Preheat oven to 400F.
+Step 1: Preheat oven to 400F.
 Peel the sweet potatoes, and slice the sweet potatoes into 1/2-inch-thick rounds.
+It’s important that the slices be the same thickness so that they cook evenly.
 Set aside.

-Uncover, and continue to bake until the liquid forms a thin syrup, about 15-20 minutes longer.
+Step 6: Uncover, and continue to bake until the liquid forms a thin syrup, about 15-20 minutes longer.
+Be careful when you uncover the sweet potatoes as there will be a fair amount of steam.

 Storage